MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 ms.topic: article
 keywords: Mixed Reality, interaction, design
 ---
-# Point and commit
+# Point and commit with hands
-Point and commit is an input model that enables users to target, select and manipulate 2D content and 3D objects in the distance.
+Point and commit with hands is an input model that enables users to target, select and manipulate 2D content and 3D objects in the distance.
 This "far" interaction technique is unique to mixed reality and is not a way humans naturally intereact with the real world.
 For example, in the super hero movie *X-Men*, the character [Magneto](https://en.wikipedia.org/wiki/Magneto_(comics)) is capable of reaching out and manipulating a far object in the distance with his hands.
 This is not something humans can do in reality.
 In both HoloLens (AR) and Mixed Reality (VR), we equip users with this magical power, breaking the physical constraint of real world not only to have a delightful experience with holographic contents but also to make the interaction more effective and efficient.

 ## Device support
 <table>